sunfounder/fusion-hat/docs/source/ai_interaction/python_llm_ollama.rst

 ================================

 In this lesson, you will learn how to use **Ollama**, a tool for running large language and vision models locally.
-We will show you how to install Ollama, download a model, and connect Fusion HAT to it.
+We will show you how to install Ollama, download a model, and connect Fusion HAT+ to it.

-With this setup, Fusion HAT can take a camera snapshot and the model will **see and tell** —
+With this setup, Fusion HAT+ can take a camera snapshot and the model will **see and tell** —
 you can ask any question about the image, and the model will reply in natural language.

 .. _download_ollama: